-YOUR NEW CIF SECTION EXECUTIVE
+YOUR CIF SECTION EXECUTIVE

 2018/2019 Section Executive

 ASFP OFFICE HOURS CIF/ASFP Joint NEWSEM September 2018

 The British Columbia government is currently preparing to introduce legislation that could fundamentally reshape how forest professionals are governed in that province.
 The two primary recommendations are:

 - A call for the government to establish an Office of Professional Regulation and Oversight independent of the natural resource sector ministries that currently oversee the five professional associations that are the focus of the review (Association of BC Forest Professionals, BC Institute of Agrologists, College of Applied Biology, Engineers and Geoscientists of BC, and Applied Science Technologists and Technicians of BC; and

 - A recommendation for government to legislate critical elements of professional governance through umbrella legislation.

 - Give government powers to regulate industry firms;

 - Bypass member approval to pass new or change bylaws;